 A queue is a useful data structure in programming.
 It is similar to the ticket queue outside a cinema hall, where the first person entering the queue is the first person who gets the ticket.

-There are four different types of queue in data structure.
-Let's discuss them below.
+There are four different types of queues:

 In a circular queue, the last element points to the first element making a circular link.

 The main advantage of a circular queue over a simple queue is better memory utilization.
 If the last position is full and the first position is empty, we can insert an element in the first position.
 This action is not possible in a simple queue.

 To learn more, visit Circular Queue Data Structure.